top of page

 Recreation

-Kelsey is interested in supervising students in the areas of therapeutic recreation, the therapeutic use of nature and adventure, therapeutic camps, body positivity in recreation and leisure settings, and inclusive hiking.
+Kelsey is interested in supervising students in the areas of nature-based and outdoor recreation, therapeutic recreation, the therapeutic use of nature and adventure, therapeutic camps, wellbeing and recreation, body positivity in recreation and leisure settings, and inclusive hiking.

 She is interested in supervising students whose work explores inclusive sport, including body positivity in sport, inclusive coaching practices, and barriers to community sport and recreation access.